cr7pt0pl4gu3/cr7pt0pl4gu3.github.io/content/research/MacOS/ObjectiveC dylib Reverse Engineering gigavaxxed with Binary Ninja LLDB.md

 ![[Pasted image 20220429160132.png]]
 ## Backstory
 This story happened in April 2022, while I was attending the [Program Analysis for Vulnerability Research](https://margin.re/trainings/article.aspx?id=6) training by [Margin Research](https://margin.re) & [Vector35](https://vector35.com).
+That was just after I did [[research/MacOS/Reverse Engineering and Demystifying *OS Private Frameworks|Reverse Engineering and Demystifying *OS Private Frameworks]] for my university classes.

 I was sitting in my chair thinking about reverse engineering one of Apple's Private Frameworks (you read it right, "thinking").
 Casually loaded it in [Binary Ninja](https://binary.ninja), selected the [Objective-Ninja](https://github.com/jonpalmisc/ObjectiveNinja) workflow, and got greeted with this:
 [![image](https://user-images.githubusercontent.com/43863412/165771982-91a11611-9409-4de7-af83-1d28441027db.png)](https://user-images.githubusercontent.com/43863412/165771982-91a11611-9409-4de7-af83-1d28441027db.png)